christianparpart/x0/src/xzero-flow/README.md

 - operand 2: from 32..47
 - operand 3: from 48..63

+* What's passed as operand and what via stack?
+  - values that never change should be passed as operand

 * move to stack based VM; this requires opcode changes
   - redesign opcodes
   - rewrite TargetCodeGenerator